 Along with the rise in fusion styles, the global knowledge boom has made it possible for dancers to be more informed and educated about belly dance and the many related traditional and folkloric dance forms more than ever before.
 Knowledge seekers are able to find cultural dance information much more easily.
 Dancers are privileged to choose from a myriad of constantly flowing educational sources like workshops, DVDs, books, and the Internet.
 We also enjoy the greater availability of belly dance music and an abundance of dance instructors, which was unheard of twenty years ago.

 Sadly, misinformed and/or dubious dancers are still perpetuating old incorrect myths, Orientalists stereotypes, and unfortunate associations in belly dance’s past to capitalize on the age old advertising adage of “sex sells”.
 A great majority of belly dancers and the belly dance community at large strive to promote the dance as a viable, respected dance form, while trying to avoid any connection with the “harem fantasy” or “dancing for your sultan” attitudes of the past.
 Hopefully, someday, belly dance will be respected for the dance art form that it is, instead of what people want to believe it is.

-For more in-depth study of Egyptian dance history, attend Ahlam Academy of Middle Eastern Dance’s History & Geography of Oriental Dance Workshop.
+For a more in-depth study of Egyptian dance history, attend Ahlam Academy of Middle Eastern Dance’s workshop History & Geography of Oriental Dance Workshop.